Death toll of powerful earthquake in Haiti soars to 1,297

 Already on the scene were several members of Cuba's 253-member health care mission to Haiti, and the socialist nation's state media showed photos of them giving first aid to victims injured by the quake.

-The North Carolina-based aid group Samaritan’s Purse announced Sunday it would airlift 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
+The North Carolina-based aid group Samaritan’s Purse announced it would fly 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
 Those include shelter materials and water filtration units.

 The U.N.
-Office for the Coordination of Humanitarian Affairs in a statement said Haiti's southern peninsula is a “hotspot for gang-related violence,” where humanitarian workers have been repeatedly attacked, including a Doctors Without Borders emergency health center that was targeted in June.
+Office for the Coordination of Humanitarian Affairs said Haiti's southern peninsula is a “hotspot for gang-related violence,” where humanitarian workers have been repeatedly attacked.
 The agency said the area has been “virtually unreachable” over the past two months because of road blocks and security concerns.

-“All of these factors combined will create significant logistics challenges in reaching the most affected areas,” according to the agency, which added that displacements “has created ripe conditions for a spike in COVID-19 infections.”
+“All of these factors combined will create significant logistics challenges in reaching the most affected areas,” according to the agency, which added that displacement by the quake “has created ripe conditions for a spike in COVID-19 infections.”

 Haiti, where many live in tenuous circumstances, is vulnerable to earthquakes and hurricanes.
 A magnitude 5.9 earthquake in 2018 killed more than a dozen people.